yyfsyw/complete_version/README.md

-# San_Francisco_culture_festival-game Waverly Adventure Game Proposal
+# Waverly-Adventure-Project

 It is a HTML5 game and using local storage via javascript CURVATURE
 Waverly Adventure Game Proposal
 Prepared for: The Chinese Culture Centre of San Francisco Prepared by: Bo Fone ,Jun Chang Yeo and Yunfei Yang August 1, 2017
 Proposal number: 1

 EXECUTIVE SUMMARY
 Objective